NofetMalca/Crawler-Web/README.md

 Let's say for the movie - "Star Trek" has 70 so-called suitable movies on the list.
 So to me he puts out only 64 relevant pages.
 See Appendix
+In addition, I hava a few more minor bug fixes that I need to fix.